model-checking/kani/README.md

 # Status

-Everything is believed to work, but the crate still has its rough edges.
+In my personal usage, everything works pretty well, though the crate itself has a few rough edges.

-There may be breaking changes when "impl Trait" becomes stable.
+There may be breaking changes when "impl Trait" becomes stable or when the possible restructuring of the `rand` crate occurs.

+# Changelog

+**0.1.1**: Add `strategy::NoShrink`, `Strategy::no_shrink()`.

 # Acknowledgements